Skip to content

 FSMA 204 turns food traceability from paper recordkeeping into an engineering mandate.
 Every Critical Tracking Event must capture validated Key Data Elements, persist them immutably, and surface a complete product journey on demand.
 This site shows how to build that system: append-only KDE pipelines, deterministic schema validation, and resilient supplier data sync.

 The guides here are written for food safety managers, supply chain compliance teams, and the AgTech and automation developers who implement the code.
-Each one pairs the regulatory why with production-grade Python you can adapt — from GLN validation and retry logic to dead-letter routing and audit archiving.
+Each one pairs the regulatory why with production-grade Python you can adapt — from GLN validation and retry logic to hash-chained ledgers, lot-level recall scoping, and the rehearsed FDA 24-hour response.

 Explore the library

-Start with the architecture that defines your compliance baseline, then operationalize the supplier data flows that keep it fed with clean, validated KDEs.
+Start with the architecture that defines your compliance baseline, operationalize the supplier data flows that keep it fed with clean, validated KDEs, then rehearse the lot-level recall and 24-hour FDA response those records exist to serve.

 What's inside